tugrulx/mvcsocialmediajava/README.md

 # Social Media Platform with JAVA MVC

-A social media platform with limited features
-Purpose of the project is to get good at design patterns
+A social media platform with limited features \n Purpose of the project is to get good at design patterns